glific/glific/README.md

 - [Install Elixir](https://elixir-lang.org/install.html#distributions) using asdf (check package versions below)

-For Ubuntu users you also need to install the `inotify-tools` package
+For Ubuntu users, you also need to install the `inotify-tools` package.

 We tested and developed against the following versions (please check .tool-versions in repository for the latest versons we are using):